midhunadarvin/afcas/README.md

 ## AFCAS

-A Java / Postgres port of "A fairly capable authorization sub system"
+A Java / PostgreSQL port of "A fairly capable authorization sub system"

 Based on : https://www.codeproject.com/Articles/30380/A-Fairly-Capable-Authorization-Sub-System-with-Row

 ### Prerequisite

-All the scripts in the `sql` folder must be run in the postgres database where we will be persiting the authorization permissions.
+All the scripts in the `sql` folder must be run in the postgres database where we will be persisting the authorization permissions.

 Gradle : https://gradle.org/install/